 Mark is a Partner in our Real Estate department

-Dee is a Senior Solicitor in our Commercial Property department
+Dee is a Senior Associate in our Real Estate department

 Keep up-to-date with the latest legal news and our expert opinion.